Closed-circuit television: In Asia

 About 65% of CCTV cameras in the world are installed in Asia.
 In Asia, different human activities attracted the use of surveillance camera systems and services, including but not limited to business and related industries, transportation, sports, and care for the environment.
+China and India have some of the highest-density and the most CCTVs in cities.

 In 2018, China was reported to have over 170 million CCTV cameras.
-In 2023, China was estimated to have a huge surveillance network of around 540–626 million surveillance cameras, though numbers differ significantly between sources.
+In 2023, China was estimated to have a surveillance network of around 540–626 million surveillance cameras, though numbers differ significantly between sources.
 Beijing, China's capital city, has the most cameras for a city overall, with a total of 1.15 million installed.
 The cameras are used to record details such as gender, age, and ethnicity.
 Cameras have been used in a southern Chinese city to issue tickets to people for infractions.
+In December 2024, Hong Kong police stated that they are planning to install up to 7,000 surveillance cameras across Hong Kong in roughly three years time, up from the estimated 600 installed cameras in 2024; this amounts to roughly 2,000 planned cameras every year starting from 2025.
+Earlier, in June 2024, security officials stated their intention to integrate facial recognition supported by artificial intelligence.
+The plan has been criticized for its similarity to the surveillance network in mainland China, and for further narrowing the gap in governance between Hong Kong and the mainland.
+In Japan, an estimation by Nikkei Business estimated that the total number of security cameras in Japan is approximately 5 million As of in 2018.
+In Singapore, it was estimated that the total number of CCTVs was around 90,000 As of in 2021.

 In India, the cities of Hyderabad and Delhi, the capital, have around 900,000 and 450,000 cameras, respectively.
 The city of Chennai has the highest density per area of CCTV cameras worldwide, with 657 cameras per square kilometer in 2020 (from 280,000 CCTVs).
-China and India have some of the highest-density and the most amount of CCTVs in cities.